top of page

 • Slovenska Istra (Slovenian Istria), along the Adriatic coast, is the country’s warmest wine district.
 It is known for its sun-kissed Refošk and the expressive white Malvazija (Malvasia Istriana), both deeply connected to the Mediterranean way of life.

-With Prosecco country just 160 km away, Primorska’s two major cooperatives- Klet Brda (Slovenia’s largest producer, outputting 8–10 million liters annually) and Vipava 1894 - have embraced this style.
-They offer a wide selection of refreshing easy drinking sparkling wines, which are both accessible and authentic.
+With Prosecco country just 160 km away, Primorje’s two major cooperatives- Klet Brda (one of the Slovenia’s largest producers, outputting 8–10 million liters annually) and Vipava 1894 - have embraced this style.
+They offer a wide selection of refreshing easy drinking sparkling wines.

 The region’s grape diversity is impressive.
 In addition to its stars, you’ll also find:

-Rumeni Muškat, Beli Pinot, Laški Rizling, Vitovska Grganja, Klarnica, Glera, Viognier, Barbera, Syrah, Cipro (possibly Mavro), Pokalca (Schioppettino), and Maločrn.
+Rumeni Muškat, Beli Pinot, Laški Rizling, Vitovska Grganja, Klarnica, Glera, Viognier, Barbera, Syrah, Cipro, Pokalca (Schioppettino), and Maločrn.

 Primorska Primorje map Penina Slovenia